CollapseLabs/gardening-for-engineers/README.md

 *Light quality* refers to the distribution of wavelengths (colors) in a light.
 The part of the light spectrum most relevant to photosynthesis is 400–700 nm.
 This range is named [Photosynthetically Active Radiation (PAR)](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation).

+Simplistically speaking, blue light is needed to produce healthy stems and leaves.
+Red light is needed for flowering and fruiting, as well as seed germination, root growth, and seed production.

-Historically it was believed that plants only used red and blue light.
-It is now understood that green light, as well as far-red and ultraviolet light, which are both outside PAR, can all affect plant development.
+Historically it was believed that plants only used PAR light.
+It is now understood that far-red and ultraviolet light, which are both outside PAR, can affect plant development.
 Specifically, far-red (FR) light, which penetrates leaves, can tell plants that they are under a canopy and promote growth, whereas blue-violet and ultraviolet light, which are abundant in the sky, can [inhibit growth](https://en.wikipedia.org/wiki/Crown_shyness).

 Shopping advice:

 * Color temperature, measured in Kelvin (K), is only relevant to humans, not plants.
 * Buy a full-spectrum light, not a red-blue ("blurple") light.
-Although there is research on the effects of changing light quality during growth, it is generally sufficient to use the same constant full-spectrum light from start to finish.
+Although there is research on the effects of changing light quality during growth, in general it is sufficient to use the same constant full-spectrum light from start to finish.

 #### Light Quantity